-If you live in a place where you experience extreme weathers, you can start stockpiling beforehand.
-Sometimes it is about having food to feed the family in emergency situations.
-Even then, keeping an eye on what you stockpile is important.
+If you live in a place where you experience extreme weather, you can start stockpiling beforehand.
+Sometimes it is about having food to feed the family in emergencies.
+But, even then, keeping an eye on what you collect is important.

 Foods that can be stockpiled